Sakyawira/Steering-Behaviours/README.md

 <img src="https://github.com/Sakyawira/Steering-Behaviours/blob/main/gifs/seek.gif?raw=true" width="360" height="360"/>

 1. A vehicle picks a position vector as a target.
-2. We generate a desired vector based on our position vector, the target’s position vector.
+2. We generate the desired vector based on our position vector, the target’s position vector.
 3. A vehicle has a velocity.
 4. Our steering vector is the (desired vector – our current velocity).
 5. We apply that steering vector to our vehicle.